cchla1021/udacity-project3/README.md

 ![pods](https://github.com/cchla1021/udacity-project3/blob/main/answer-img/jaeger_flask_tracing_span.PNG)

 ## Jaeger in Dashboards
-*TODO:* Now that the trace is running, let's add the metric to our current Grafana dashboard.
+Now that the trace is running, let's add the metric to our current Grafana dashboard.
 Once this is completed, provide a screenshot of it here.
 ![pods](https://github.com/cchla1021/udacity-project3/blob/main/answer-img/Grafana-Jaeger.png)

 ## Report Error
-*TODO:* Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue also include a screenshot of the tracer span to demonstrate how we can user a tracer to locate errors easily.
+Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue also include a screenshot of the tracer span to demonstrate how we can user a tracer to locate errors easily.

 TROUBLE TICKET